 So, it’s only natural to closely monitor moisture conditions in expensive wood flooring.
-And, moisture meters for wood are the go-to tool for any expert dealing with wood flooring.
-With a wood-scale moisture meter and a thermo-hygrometer, it’s relatively easy to determine if the wood flooring in a structure is at equilibrium moisture content (EMC).
+And, moisture meters for wood are the go-to tool for any installer or inspector of wood flooring.
+With a wood moisture meter and a thermo-hygrometer, it’s easy to determine if the subfloor and wood flooring is at the equilibrium moisture content (EMC) and ready to install.

 First, the thermo-hygrometer should be used to check both the temperature and the relative humidity (RH) of the area.
 This information can then be plugged into a simple temperature/humidity chart to find the appropriate moisture content (%MC) of properly-acclimated wood.

-For example, the appropriate %MC value of wood in a structure at 70°F and 30% RH would be 6.2% MC.
-At that moisture content, the wood would be considered to be in equilibrium with its environment.
+For example, the appropriate %MC value of wood at 70°F and 30% RH would be approximately 6.2% MC.
+At that moisture content, the wood is considered to be in equilibrium with its environment.
 Likewise, if the temperature were 80°F and the RH was 50%, then the EMC value of the wood sample would be 9.1% MC.

-Once what the EMC value of the wood should be, then flooring specialists can use a moisture meter to get a quantitative reading of the floor’s moisture content to see if it’s close enough.
+Once at the EMC value the wood should be, or within a close range, then an installer can use a moisture meter to obtain a quantitative reading of the floor’s moisture content to see if it’s close enough.

-Making sure wood has reached EMC is crucial for preventing wood flooring failures that lead to wasted time, materials, labor, and call-backs.
+Making sure wood has reached EMC is crucial for preventing wood flooring failures that lead to costly call-backs.

 How Many Moisture Measurements Should Flooring Installers Take?